 Best unique selling point example from Toms Shoes

 Toms Shoes is a manufacturer and designer of footwear known for its “one for one concept” model, which means they deliver a free pair of shoes to a child in need for every sale of their product.

 Making your products available at discounted rates will increase the number of sales for your brand for that particular period.

-Relating your product purchase with a cause that may not benefit your audience but contributes for the betterment of the society can immediately spread a good-word-of-mouth for your brand.
+Relating your product purchase with a cause that may not benefit your audience but contributes to the betterment of society can immediately spread good word-of-mouth for your brand.

 Do you have a niche market for your brand?

 Selling multiple product categories can be your sales strategy, however, attracting the audience with a niche can help you build a long-term relationship with them.

 Depending on the demand for your products, offering unique experiences for your niche products can improve specialisation and attract more and more audiences to shop from your brand always.

 Dior – a French luxury good company offers value to their customers with personalised videos about their niche on their website.

 Apart from highlighting their multiple products (fashion accessories) in their promotional videos, focusing on their niche (makeup products) make them stand out in the crowd.